martel-innovate/MasterMind/docs/admin/service_manager.md

 Manager requires TLS certificates to protect the connection to the remote Docker engine.
 [This is a common practice in Docker](https://docs.docker.com/engine/security/https/).

-[Rancher](http://rancher.com/) makes use of docker-machine which automatically generates certificates and protects the engine for every host created - note that this does not apply for custom hosts, i.e. hosts which are not created using docker-machine.
+For example, [Rancher](http://rancher.com/) makes use of docker-machine which automatically generates certificates and protects the engine for every host created - note that this does not apply for custom hosts, i.e. hosts which are not created using docker-machine.

 All certificates can be easily retrieved from Rancher’s UI, in the Infrastructure -> Hosts page select the host which has the label